mmistakes/minimal-mistakes/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-This blog is meant for testing new packages and tools related to machine learning and data analytics.
+I am dedicating this blog for testing and exploration of new packages and tools related to machine learning and data analytics.

 ## Interests:

+*Sports
+*Finance
+*Marketing
+* Music
+* Food
-* Test.
+* Tech

-%<a markdown="0" href="{{ site.url }}/theme-setup" class="btn">Install Minimal Mistakes Theme</a>